 In the case of ideals of sexual purity and sexual integrity the shifting claims of the metaphysical and the physical, the mythic and the moral, cannot be put in entirely different packages.
 Their meanings are interdependent, even if often awkwardly contradictory, and the histories of how these ideals have been valued in Western cultures has to take into account the weight of social regulations as well as the dreams of individual perfectionists.
 Real bodies and symbolic forms are not the same.
 Yet how we distinguish them is always up for grabs.

-In the great religions of the Eastern Mediterranean society and the flesh spoke to one another through the symbolism of physical purity stuck in the mind.
+In the great religions of the Eastern Mediterranean society and the flesh spoke to one another through the symbolism of physical purity.
 ‘The sacred and the profane’, Marc Bloch writes, were in the Europe of the early Middle Ages ‘almost inextricably mixed’.
 Bloch makes this claim in reference to the confusion about the boundaries of secular law and sacramental practice.
 What belonged to the jurisdiction of the church?
 What to the laity?
 Did it even make sense to distinguish religious from non-religious obligations in a Christianised world where political authority required heavenly blessing, and life on earth was widely asserted as being merely a shadow and a blurred reflection of the life to come?
 In such an atmosphere the pressure on personal sanctity is almost unbearable.
 How can one ever know the status of one’s soul if it is never wholly clear which things, which behaviours, which thoughts, are subject to divine oversight and which are not?
 The Christians inherited from centuries of Jewish piety a way of dealing with this problem, a problem as much of hygiene as of more elevated forms of divination: ‘The holy’, as Peter Brown puts it, is ‘an enabling device carefully (if unconsciously) ground into a tool to resolve otherwise unbearable human conflicts.’
 How the community deals with the sacred and the profane is a matter of great urgency.
 But there are those – saints, priests, the aristocrats in the realm of the spirit, those already living an immaculate life in preparation for the Kingdom of Heaven – who can make the social negotiations for us.
 As power in the Christian community became more hierarchical, holiness became a speciality: only those invested with supernatural authority can determine what is holy and what is not.
 Only they can relieve our anxieties about the secret and uncontrollable infections that can descend on human life because, as Brown explains, only they can ‘handle the holy’.